• Skip to primary navigation

 Tips

-• Trim your meat - Whether you meat is already cut or you cut up a roast, cut the meat into 2 inch pieces.
+• Trim your meat - Whether your meat is already cut or you cut up a roast, cut the meat into 2-inch pieces.
 Trim off any excess sinew.
 Game meat is very lean and there isn't usually any fat, but if you are using beef, trim off any fat.

 • Use a heavy cast iron dutch oven.
 I use one we use on a campfire, but you can use one that is enamel coated too.
 It should be heavy and have a lid.

-• Let cook for 3 hours - don't peak or remove lid!
+• Let cook for 3 hours - don't peak or remove the lid!

 Nutritional Disclaimer: